yuriboiii20-art/Task-Manager-ReactNative/README.md

 ├── assets
 │   ├── fonts                      # Custom fonts for the app (Roboto) │   └── images                     # Images used in the app
-└── shell                          # Shell scripts for common tasks
+├── img                            # Screenshots and GIFs for the README └── shell                          # Shell scripts for common tasks
     ├── run-platform.sh            # Script to run the app on a specific platform ├── format.sh                  # Script to format the project code